 The duty of care reflects the need for Board Constituencies and Governance Officials to fully consider and take into account the best interests of Unitaid.
 In line with this, Unitaid's Board Operating Procedures require Governance Officials to perform their responsibilities in a way that is aligned with and serves Unitaid's mission, objectives and priorities6.

-It is nevertheless recognized that the foremost responsibility of Governance Officials is to the Constituencies they represent.
+It is nevertheless recognized that the foremost responsibility of Governance Officials is their duty of care to the Constituencies they represent in the context of the work and operations

+4 As envisaged in Article 2.9 of the Board Operating Procedures of Unitaid.
 Governance Officials may represent diverging perspectives on matters under consideration but should at all times demonstrate their commitment to Unitaid by seeking common ground and constructive positions that work in Unitaid's best interests.